Sports Illustrated Logo

 Sports Illustrated Logo 1975

 Gil Rogin becomes the chief editor.
-During this time, SI is published weekly and in color as offset printing has become available.
+During this time, SI was published weekly and in color as offset printing became available.
 The new logo reflects the capabilities of the printing press.
 These are very clear blue letters with a white outline.
 The title is written in one line, and both words are of the same size.
-The technique shows that the illustrations in the magazine have become of excellent quality and are as important as the articles about sports.
+The technique shows that the magazine’s illustrations have become of excellent quality and are as important as the articles on sports.

 Blue is the color of achievements and hard work.
 The white outline hints at the news.
 The smooth lines of the letters indicate interesting texts.
-The articles that Frank Deford wrote at that time were the most quoted publications about famous athletes and coaches.
+The articles Frank Deford wrote at that time were the most frequently quoted about famous athletes and coaches.

 1987 – 1995